Snow Hill Billies: History

 The Snow Hill "Billies" moniker was first used by a semi–pro team that played in a league named the Coastal Plain League prior to minor league play.
 Bob Bowman was noted to have played for the 1934 team.

 Minor league baseball began in Snow Hill, North Carolina in 1937.
 The 1937 Snow Hill Billies, became charter members of the eight–team Class D level Coastal Plain League.
 Williamston joined the Ayden Aces, Goldsboro Goldbugs, Greenville Greenies, Kinston Eagles, New Bern Bears, Tarboro Combs and Williamston Martins in playing the first season of Class D level baseball for the league.
+The league began play on May 6, 1937.

-Beginning Coastal Plain League play on May 6, 1937, the Snow Hill Billies were the 1937 Coastal Plain League Champions.
-Snow Hill placed 1st in the 1937 regular season.
-The Billies ended the season with a record of 62–36, playing under manager D.C.
-"Peahead" Walker in the eight–team Coastal Plain League.
+In their first season of Coastal Plain League play, the Snow Hill Billies won the Coastal Plain League championship, playing the season under manager D.C.
+"Peahead" Walker.
 Walker would manage the team for three seasons.
-The Martins finished 6.0 games ahead of the 2nd place Williamston Martins in the final standings to qualify for the four–team playoffs.
+Snow Hill placed first in the 1937 regular season, as the Billies ended the season with a record of 62–36 in the eight–team Coastal Plain League.
+The Billies finished 6.0 games ahead of the second place Williamston Martins in the final standings to qualify for the four–team playoffs.
+In the first round of the playoffs, Snow Hill defeated New Bern 3 games to 1.
+In the Finals, Snow Hill defeated the Tarboro Combs 4 games to 1 to win the Coastal Plain League championship.
 Joe Bistroff of Snow Hill led the league with 24 home runs.
-In the 1st round of the playoffs, Snow Hill defeated New Bern 3 games to 1.
-In the Finals, Snow Hill defeated the Tarboro Combs 4 games to 1 to win the championship.

 Snow Hill manager D.C.
 "Peahead" Walker was also serving as the Elon College and then the Wake Forest University football coach during the three seasons he managed the team.

-Continuing minor league play, the 1938 Snow Hill Billies placed 3rd in the eight–team Coastal Plain League standings and reached the playoff finals.
+Continuing minor league play, the 1938 Snow Hill Billies placed third in the eight–team Coastal Plain League standings and reached the playoff finals.
 Playing under returning manager D.C.
 Walker, the Billies finished the 1938 season with a record of 61–49 in Coastal Plain League play.
-Snow Hill finished 1.0 game behind the 1st place New Bern Bears and 0.5 game behind the 2nd place Tarboro Serpents in the final standings.
-In the playoffs, Snow Hill defeated Tarboro 4 games to 2 in the 1st round.
+In a close race, Snow Hill finished 1.0 game behind the first place New Bern Bears and 0.5 game behind the second place Tarboro Serpents in the final standings.
+In the playoffs, Snow Hill defeated Tarboro 4 games to 2 in the first round.
 In the Finals the New Bern Bears defeated Snow Hill 4 games to 0.

-The Snow Hill Billies continued play in the 1939 Coastal Plain League, placing 7th.
+The Snow Hill Billies continued play in the 1939 Coastal Plain League, placing seventh.
 In the regular season, the Billies ended the regular season with a record of 56–64, playing under manager D.C.
-Walker, finishing 17.0 games behind the 1st place Greenville Greenies.
-Joe Bistroff of Snow Hill led the league with 32 home runs and 108 RBI.
+Walker, finishing 17.0 games behind the first place Greenville Greenies.
 Snow Hill did not qualify for the playoffs, won by the Williamston Martins.
+Joe Bistroff of Snow Hill led the league with both 32 home runs and 108 RBI.